gitnitinhub/Html_projects/README.md

-# This Repo will help in understanding html concepts.
+# This Repo will help in understanding html and css concepts.